THE PROPAGANDA SHELL

 An American editorial cartoonist who won two Pulitzer Prizes for his work

-Arthur T. Hadley mentions the problem of finding the shells in Heads or Tails: A Life of Random Luck and Risky Choices.
+Former "Tank Destroyer" captain and 5th Mobile Radio Broadcasting Company propagandist Arthur T. Hadley wrote about using his tank loudspeaker against the Germans in his light-hearted biography, HEADS OR TAILS: A Life of Random Luck and Risky Choices.
 He says the biggest problem he had as a member of the Fifth Mobile Radio Broadcasting Company in support of the 12th Army group in 1944 was finding smoke shells.
 He would send his men out to scrounge for smoke shells and then they would seek shelter where they could remove the smoke canisters and insert the leaflet rolls.
-This problem was never solved.
+This problem was never completely solved.

 At the end of WWII the General Board report on European Strategy, Tactics, and Administration during WWII mentioned artillery and themes: